nowheel/minelogin/README.md

 minelogin
 =========

-Minelogin is a module for login registration in minecraft server, required Bukkit with AuthMe plugin.
+Minelogin is a module for Drupal 7, to registration form added 1 step for minecraft password, required Bukkit with AuthMe plugin.